berkeleyGamedev/DecalWebsite/pages/labs/lab6/lab6.md

             playerRigidbody.MovePosition(playerRigidbody.position + movementVector);
         }

     This function creates the same movement vector as the first.
 However, rather than applying a force to the object, this function moves the actual RigidBody to the new coordinates specified by the movement vector; for example, if your Player is at (3, -3), pressing the left arrow key and up arrow key simultaneously will transform the object’s coordinates to (3-1, -3+1), resulting in a new position of (2,-2).

 5. Change the function call in **Update()** to **movementFunction2()**.
 Try to navigate the maze using this function.
     1. You may notice the ball clipping out of the map, skipping walls, and exhibiting other puzzling behavior.
-This is due to the fact that the frame time in Unity does not always remain constant; the gameObject translation occurs one frame at a time, so changes in the frame time result in the object appearing to move at an irregular speed.
+This is due to the fact that the frame time in Unity does not always remain constant; the gameObject translation occurs one frame at a time, so changes in the frame time make the object appear as if it's moving at an irregular speed.
 For example, a frame time of 10 milliseconds means the object will step forward one hundred times per second.
 However, the frame time may increase to 25 milliseconds due to factors like CPU load, meaning that the object will only step forward forty times a second.
 We can correct for this by scaling our movement with the frame time, allowing for a smoother and more controlled translation.
 Add the following line to moveFunction2() before moving the Player Rigidbody:

             movementVector = movementVector * Time.deltaTime;

     The **Time.deltaTime** property reads out the frame time, therefore scaling the size of the movement step with changes in framerate.

+    Hint: If you're stuck, try printing out the value of Time.deltaTime and the movementVector to figure out what's happening!

 6. Examine the code block for **moveFunction3()**, transcribed below:

         void moveFunction3() {